orkes-io/docs/docs/reference-docs/api/human-tasks/action-logs.md

 Used to retrieve human task action logs.

 :::note
 The invoking user should be a task owner, an ADMIN, or an assignee to the task.
-When using application credentials, the application should be the owner of the task in the workflow definition.
 :::

 ## Input Payload